ENabling VISion And Growing Expectations

 The ENVISAGE research program is ready to be studied!
 At present, we are recruiting parents raising children under age 6 with neurodevelopmental disabilities to take part in the five workshops and tells us what they think.

-To learn more about this study, please see our recruitment poster and contact the research coordinator:
+To learn more about this study, please see our recruitment poster below and contact the research coordinator.

 Principal Investigator Dr. Peter Rosenbaum, CanChild